dag-ml/grow-shrink/README.md

 Building off of the findings of ["Validating Causal Diagrams of Human Health Risks for Spaceflight: An Example Using Bone Data from Rodents,"](https://www.mdpi.com/1813442) this project explores, in collaboration with the authors of this study, to explore Machine Learning approaches to generate Directed Acyclic Graphs using the [Grow-Shrink Algorithm](https://doi.org/10.48550/arXiv.1407.8088).

 ## Getting Started 👩‍🚀👨‍🚀
 You can get started by cloning the repository and running `notebooks/growshrink_notebook.Rmd` in RStudio or VS Code.
 The file `notebooks/growshrink_notebook.nb.html` can also be downloaded to read through the file as a learning resource in your web browser.

+The output graphs of Grow-Shrink are available in the `graphs/` directory.

 ## Objectives/Road Map 🚀
 - [ ] Generate a DAG that can be validated or invalidated by a domain expert